llvm/llvm-project/bolt/docs/BinaryAnalysis.md

 At the moment, no binary analyses are implemented.

-The goal is to make it easy using a plug-in framework to add you own analyses.
+The goal is to make it easy using a plug-in framework to add your own analyses.

 ## How to add your own binary analysis